MITgcm/MITgcm/doc/getting_started/getting_started.rst

 to write binary data is controlled by the integer variable :varlink:`writeBinaryPrec`.
 By default, MITgcm writes output (snapshots, diagnostics, and pickups) separately for individual tiles, leaving it to the user to reassemble these into global files, if needed (scripts are available in :filelink:`utils/`).
 There are two options however to have the model do this for you.
-Setting :varlink:`globalFiles` to ``.TRUE.`` should always work in a multi-threaded setup, but for `MPI <https://en.wikipedia.org/wiki/Message_Passing_Interface>`_ runs this will depend on the platform -- it requires simultaneous write access to a common file
+Setting :varlink:`globalFiles` to ``.TRUE.`` should always work in a single process setup (including multi-threaded processes), but for `MPI <https://en.wikipedia.org/wiki/Message_Passing_Interface>`_ runs this will depend on the platform -- it requires simultaneous write access to a common file
-(permissible in typical `Lustre <https://en.wikipedia.org/wiki/Lustre_(file_system)>`_ setups, but not on many file systems).
+(permissible in typical `Lustre <https://en.wikipedia.org/wiki/Lustre_(file_system)>`_ setups, but not on all file systems).
-Alternatively, `MPI <https://en.wikipedia.org/wiki/Message_Passing_Interface>`_ runs can set :varlink:`useSingleCpuIO` to ``.TRUE.``, which should always work, but requires additional mpi-passing of data (and can create a writing bottleneck) and thus may result in slower execution.
+Alternatively, one can set :varlink:`useSingleCpuIO` to ``.TRUE.`` to generate global files, which should always work, but requires additional mpi-passing of data and may result in slower execution.

 .. tabularcolumns:: |\Y{.225}|\Y{.1}|\Y{.125}|\Y{.575}|